Uzochi-Chinedu/Exchange_Rate_Prediciton/README.md

 # Exchange_Rate_Prediciton
 Overview
 This project provides a clean, end-to-end pipeline for forecasting exchange rates using historical data.
-It demonstrates data cleaning, feature engineering, model training with XGBoost, evaluation, and visualization of results — all designed for time series data like currency exchange rates.
+It demonstrates data cleaning, feature engineering, model training with XGBoost, evaluation, and visualization of results ,all designed for time series data like currency exchange rates.

 Features
 Data Preparation: